gabriel-hurtado/android_device_motorola_eqs-twrp/README.md

 ## Kernel

-Prebuilt kernel from stock ROM user-12-S1RD32.55-67-25c3ec-release-keys
+Prebuilt kernel from stock EQS
 # We should probably change this part ?